Wireless repeater: Compatibility

 There are wireless range extending devices that conform to all 802.11 protocols.

 Most 802.11 compliant devices are backward compatible.
 However, 802.11ac runs at 5 GHz and requires an access point capable of 5 GHz operation.
-802.11ac is the most recent and third-generation Wi-Fi standard for wireless home networking.
 802.11ac equipment is backward compatible with 802.11n, 802.11g, or 802.11b equipment.

 An older range extender will not be able to repeat the signal of a newer generation router.
 Security encryption compatibility also matters and must be at the same level of compatibility for the signal to be extended.
 For example, an older range extender that supports WEP and WPA will not be able to boost a WPA2-encrypted signal from a router.

 Alternatives

 Most wireless repeaters (or range extenders) are purpose-built, but certain wireless routers can be flashed with custom firmware such as DD-WRT to give them a 'range extender' option.

 A better option for extending wireless coverage is to configure a secondary box as a wireless access point, with a wired connection between a LAN port on this secondary box and a LAN port on the primary box (a router).
 If Ethernet wiring is not an option, an alternative is powerline networking.
 Wireless extender kits consisting of a powerline adapter module (connected to the wireless router) and a wireless extender module (integrated powerline networking and wireless access point) are available.